Skip to Content

 While looking into your Carolina home’s air quality, you have probably considered upgrading the filter in your heating ventilation and cooling (HVAC) system.
 But the specialized terms meant to clarify the quality of air filters can become confusing.
 What is the difference between HEPA and MERV filters?
 How do you know which to use?
 We’ll explain it all right here.

-What Are MERV Filters?
+What are MERV filters?

 MERV filters are those tested using the MERV (Minimum Efficiency Rating Value) scale.
 The American Society of Heating, Refrigeration, and Air-Conditioning Engineers (ASHRAE) developed the scale to measure the effectiveness of air filters.
 What are MERV ratings on filters?
 Here’s what you should know.